dominikahynkova/01-character-description/08-summary-details/08-summary-details.md

 `Moodboard concept Bohemia`

 ### Logotype
 The logotype is created from a serif font.
 The dot on the letter "i" is transformed into an apple.
-I also use the apple itself as a sign/logo in combination with the letter B.
+I also use the apple itself as a symbol in combination with the letter B.
 ![logo Bohemia.](img/logo-bohemia.png)
 `Logo for Cider Bohemia`